 Amazing places for a late breakfast in Porto

 Now that you are acquainted with the nightlife of Porto, it’s time to think about breakfast!
+You should start by reading my list of the best places to have breakfast in Porto as well a list of the best bakeries in the city.

-There are amazing bakeries which you shouldn’t miss during your party weekend in Porto.
 I suggest you to visit Leitaria da Quinta do Paço, famous for its eclairs filled with whipped cream.
 Close to Leitaria is Padaria Ribeiro, one of the oldest bakeries in town, where everything is amazing (try the croissants, they are out of this world!).
 Both these places have breakfast menus.

 In front of the famous Majestic Café there are two other great bakeries, Confeitaria Mengos and Confeitaria Império, which I find great for a late breakfast in Porto.